billbuchanan/csn09112/week06_public_key/labs/README.md

 [Hint: openssl passwd -apr1 -salt ZaZS/8TF napier]

-4 On Kali, download the following: [here](http://asecuritysite.com/files02.zip) and the files should have the following MD5 signatures:
+4 On Kali, download the following: [here](http://asecuritysite.com/files02.zip) and the files should have the following MD5 hashes :

 ```
 MD5(1.txt)= 5d41402abc4b2a76b9719d911017c592